-Whilst its vital to set boundaries with screen time and the use of mobile apps, there is no doubt that educational apps can play an important role in children’s learning and development.
+Whilst its vital to set boundaries with screen time and the use of mobile apps, there is no doubt that educational apps for children can play an important role in learning and development.

 We have rounded up 22 of the best educational apps for children by age, and since there are new apps available every week, this list will keep growing!